 - Serve the mozzarella sticks with dipping sauce on the side.

-- I usually fry six to twelve mozzarella sticks at a time, so the smaller pan works well because I don’t have to use as much oil.
-If you’re serving a crowd and want to cook more sticks at a time you’ll want to use a bigger pan and more oil.
+- I usually fry six to twelve mozzarella sticks, so the smaller pan works well because I don’t have to use as much oil.
+I cook them in batches of three sticks.
+If you’re serving a crowd and want to cook more sticks at a time, you’ll want to use a bigger pan and more oil.

 - How to freeze mozzarella sticks for later: bread and freeze the sticks on a sheet pan for 15 to 20 minutes.
-Transfer the cheese sticks to a freezer bag, squeeze the to remove the air and pop them in the freezer.
+Transfer the cheese sticks to a freezer bag, squeeze the to remove the air, and pop them in the freezer.
 They will keep well for up to 3 months.
-To fry them, just follow the frying instructions in the recipe.
+When you fry them, they will need more time to cook, so plan to add an extra couple of minutes for each mozzarella stick.

 Keywords: fried cheese sticks, mozzarella sticks, homemade cheese sticks